PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 So I started using [the results of the retro](/2018/12/31/Wow-what-a-year/#adapt) to figure out what gave me energy, and what I wanted to focus on: what did I do that could continue to give me concrete, repeatable, identifiable results, directly correlated with my inputs, much like coding did -- and continues to.

+Now, I love my job.
+I love that I can enable and empower so many people in the position that have.
+I love that I have the responsibility and accountability for the amazing work that were are continuing to produce at an amazing rate.
+I honestly love my colleagues and the company I work for!
+I'm continually amazed by the people I've hired and the great jobs they are doing.
+I'm just trying to make clear, to myself, what areas it is that I **want** to improve, and then I can check if that's something I **could**, or _should_, do in my current role.
+This post is ultimately just a means of catharsis for me.

 Then I read [this post](https://charity.wtf/2019/01/04/engineering-management-the-pendulum-or-the-ladder/) from [Charity Majors](https://twitter.com/mipsytipsy) which was a follow-up to [another awesome post](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) she made a few years ago.
 I found myself nodding along to both; the idea that highly skilled engineers should try being managers, and highly skilled technical managers have been developers/engineers at some point in time.
 If it's not a "promotion" into technical management, then it's not a _demotion_ to try something else either, right?

-**NOTE:** before you assume what the rest of the post is about (_and think that this my instant-resignation-letter, Millennial-style_) let me reassure you, I honestly love a lot of my colleagues and the company I work for.
-I'm continually amazed by the people I've hired and the great jobs they are doing, and I'm certainly not in job-hunting mode.
-I'm just trying to make clear, to myself, what it is that I **want** to do, and then I can check if that's something I **could**, or _should_, do in my current role...
-This post is just a means of catharsis for me.

 # Cool, so that means...?